novakov-alexey-zz/freya/README.md

 ConfigMap(
   // ConfigMap label value to watch for event forKind = classOf[Kerb],
-  // namespace to watch for events namespace = AllNamespaces,
+  // namespace to watch for events in namespace = AllNamespaces,
   // CRD api prefix
   prefix = "io.myorg.kerboperator",
-  // Check whether HTTP API available on startup.
-See details in Scala docs
+  // Check on startup whether current K8s is an OpenShift
   checkK8sOnStartup = true,
   // if None, then `kind` name is a case class name, i.e. Kerb customKind = Some("Kerberos")